afsc-gap-products/gapctd/README.md

 Import, clean, and process CTD data collected during surveys conducted by the Groundfish Assessment Program at NOAA's Alaska Fisheries Science Center.
 Current support for data collected using SBE19 and SBE19plus V2.

-The most recent version of this package was built in R version 4.1.0 for use with SBE Data Processing (Version 7.26.7).
+The most recent version of this package was built for use with SBE Data Processing (Version 7.26.7).

 # Installation